-The Forte wears sharp styling to keep it from getting lost in the compact shuffle: longer, lower and wider.
-All that growth translates to a roomier interior, especially in the back, along with a midsize trunk.
+The Forte wears sharp, new style to keep it from getting lost in the compact shuffle: longer, lower and wider.
+All that growth translates to a roomier interior, especially in the back, and a trunk that rivals larger sedans.
 The seats are plusher and more supportive than ever before, and heat is now available for the rear.
 Kia has also engineered a quieter cabin.
-As an added bonus, a hatchback and coupe are now available alongside the more traditional sedan.

-The base powertrain is a 148-horsepower 1.8-liter four-cylinder matched to a six-speed manual or six-speed automatic, a setup that yields 37 mpg on the highway.
+The base powertrain is a 147-horsepower 2-liter four-cylinder matched to a six-speed manual or six-speed automatic, a setup that yields 38 mpg on the highway.
 A 2-liter 173 horsepower version is also available as an option.
 The Forte5 hatchback houses a 1.6-liter turbocharged engine that puts out 201 horsepower.
 All but the base Forte offer driver-selectable electric steering with three settings: comfort, normal and sport.

 The Focus Formula

 A quick look around the Focus reveals that it's a cut above what buyers are used to in an economy car.
 Its exterior styling is dynamic and expressive, and the interior is full of high-quality materials.
 The dashboard layout, in particular, conveys a reassuring level of quality and refinement.

 The Ford's 2-liter four-cylinder is good for 160 horsepower, yet it still delivers up to 40 mpg on the highway.
 Crisp handling and a well-balanced suspension contribute to an overall feeling of satisfaction in daily driving.
 A 1-liter EcoBoost engine pushes the bounds of fuel economy with up to 42 mpg.

 The Best of Both

-The Forte has the space of a midsize and some of the amenities that midsize shoppers look for, so we could see it winning over shoppers who thought they needed a larger (and more expensive) sedan.
-The Focus continues to deliver undeniable style and refinement in addition to a superb mix of efficiency and performance for this class.
+The Forte has the space of a midsize and some of the amenities that midsize shoppers look for, so we could see it winning over shoppers who would normally buy a larger sedan.
+However, the Focus continues to deliver undeniable style and refinement in addition to a superb mix of efficiency and performance for this class.